snschroeder/express-boilerplate-v2/README.md

 This boilerplate includes dependencies specifically for deploying, managing, and interfacing with a PostgreSQL database.
 If you want to use a different db, it would be best to uninstall knex, pg, and postgrator-cli.
 You can also delete the postgrator-config.js file.

 If you choose to deploy on a service other than Heroku, the Procfile can be deleted.

+This boilerplate also includes the service and router and handle authorization of users.
+This allows users to create accounts and log in.

+Authorization and login is handled using bcryptjs and JWT. xss is used to sanitize inputs.